McKeesport Gas Company

 However, of the estimated $35 million sunk into the nine square mile area of the boom, only about $3 million came out.
 By the beginning of 1921, natural gas production was falling in about 180 producing wells – and more than 440 wells were dry holes.

-The McKeesport gas field was reported as, “the scene of the Pittsburgh district’s biggest boom and loudest crash.”
+The McKeesport natural gas field was reported as, “the scene of the Pittsburgh district’s biggest boom and loudest crash.”

 The Library of Congress photography collection includes “McKeesport, Snake Hollow, Gas Belt” with several McKeesport Gas Company wells at the far left.
 The company likely drilled a few of the boom’s hundreds of dry holes and with funds exhausted, disappeared into petroleum history.